 “Come.”
 The old man broke the silence.
 “I have a story to tell.”

-Looking down on the sluggish brown eddies of the river, the bench we sat on was in such a bare spot in the shade beneath the spread of a big fig tree.
+The priest led the way to the upstream corner of the mission.
+There, looking down on the sluggish brown eddies of the river, the bench we sat on was in such a swept spot in the shade beneath the spread of a big fig tree.

 At the end of the dry winter, much of Central Africa is set alight to flush small creatures into the jaws of scrawny village dogs.
 It being late October there wasn’t much more left to burn.
 The smoke from these fires hazed the sky, yet the sun’s perpendicular rays were so bright they imparted a lightness to the grey tint of this wash.

 We sat beneath these nebulous skies, silent, listening.
-Before us, rising above the multiplication tables being rote chanted by the children, from somewhere far away across the river, came the lilting sounds of a radio playing ‘Tuku’s’ haunting ‘Neria’.
+Rising above the background of multiplication tables being rote chanted by the children, from somewhere far away across the river, came the lilting sounds of a radio playing a haunting ‘Tuku’ song.
+‘Neria’. maybe?